 I know about something you don’t know about and I’d like you to know about it.

 Great!
 Send me an email or comment somewhere on the site.
 I LOVE learning about stuff that was previously unknown to me.
+Of course, there are limits to what I visit and write about.
+I mean, do y’all really want me to list and visit every milk and veggie purveyor in the state?

 What if I disagree with your opinion on something?